-The above analyses identified two separate signatures that may be associated with groundwater loading, which may be impacted by are also present in GE groundwater.
-The Aroclor 1248/54/60 GE EM has increased contributions downstream of GE in both biofilm and surface water.
-The Aroclor 1260 GE EM has increased contributions in downstream biofilm samples but not in surface water (except at SR4 2022-08-30, which is an outlier).
-Overall, the link to the a groundwater plume contribution is well-supported.
+The above analyses identified two separate signatures that may be associated with groundwater loading, which are also present in GE groundwater.
+The Aroclor 1248/54/60 EM has increased contributions downstream of GE in both biofilm and surface water.
+The Aroclor 1260 EM has increased contributions in downstream biofilm samples but not in surface water (except at SR4 2022-08-30, which is an outlier).
+Overall, the link to a groundwater contribution is well-supported.
 The confidence in the magnitude of contribution is limited by the time period the data represent, given the observed variability.
-In these samples, on average, the two.groundwater GE-EMs lead to 22% more total PCBs in downstream biofilm samples and 12% more tPCBs in downstream surface water samples.
+In these samples, on average, the two groundwater EMs lead to 22% more total PCBs in downstream biofilm samples.
 However, this number cannot be broadly generalized beyond the time period and locations sampled.
-Both mass balance calculations and PVA suggest that the contribution of Aroclor 1260 in the river water is slight and that most of the increase is driven by a mixture of Aroclor 1248/1254/1260.
-It is important to note that the biofilm PCBs integrate the PCBs that are transported in the river over the growing season, while the surface water data are snapshots on 3-5 days in two different years, and this snapshot applies to the mass balance as well.
-The surface water concentration variability suggests that it may be necessary to capture a longer time interval with surface water samples to complete a mass-balance calculation representative of the year is too great to provide a credible quantitative estimate of contribution to the water column, consistent with the findings of the recent Spokane-area PCB mass balance assessment (LimnoTech, 2023).
+The surface water concentration variability is too great to provide a credible quantitative estimate of contribution to the water column, consistent with the findings of the recent Spokane-area PCB mass balance assessment (LimnoTech, 2023).

-Whereas the PVA work affirms and strengthens the hypothesis that groundwater loadings in this reach lead to biofilm impacts, true test and verification of this hypothesis It also appears beneficial to requires characterizatione of the PCBs in the groundwater transition zone along the river bank.
-This is because recommended also because the GE groundwater monitoring well data -- support a GE contribution-link of primarily Aroclor 1260, whereas the PVA supports a greater contribution of Aroclor 1254 along with Aroclor 1260 and also Aroclor 1248.
-Thus, it is uncertain if all the Aroclor 1254 in the mixed Aroclor 1248/54/60GE EM can be attributed to GE-like sources and if any of the Aroclor 1248 in the biofilm can be attributed to groundwater from this reach.
-It is possible that the biofilm, via uptake and sorption, would mixes a part of the Aroclors 1248 and 1254 from surface water with Aroclor 1260 from GE groundwater and partly eliminates some of the signal of separate sources.
+Whereas the PVA work affirms and strengthens the hypothesis that groundwater loadings in this reach lead to biofilm impacts, true test and verification of this hypothesis requires characterization of the PCBs in the groundwater transition zone along the river bank.
+This is recommended also because the groundwater monitoring well data support a link of primarily Aroclor 1260, whereas the PVA supports a greater contribution of Aroclor 1254 along with Aroclor 1260 and also Aroclor 1248.
+Thus, it is uncertain if all the Aroclor 1254 in the mixed Aroclor 1248/54/60 EM can be attributed to GE-like sources and if any of the Aroclor 1248 in the biofilm can be attributed to groundwater from this reach.
+It is possible that the biofilm, via uptake and sorption, would mix a part of the Aroclors 1248 and 1254 from surface water with Aroclor 1260 from groundwater and partly eliminates some of the signal of separate sources.
 Given that only 5 biofilm samples are from the likely plume impacted zone, this is a possible explanation.
 An alternative explanation is that the Aroclor 1260 pattern is shifted toward Aroclor 1254 during migration through the groundwater-surface water transition zone combined with uptake/sorption processes.
 This is less likely given the low organic carbon content of the substrate and that uptake/sorption would favor the higher K{ow} of Aroclor 1260, when in fact it is Aroclor 1254 that is enriched.

-Overall, this work justifies further pursuing the hypothesis of GEthe nature and extent of groundwater impact.
-A large part of the uncertainty and data gap relates to which environmental TTWG REDLINE REVVIEW DRAFT: Groundwater and Surface Water Fingerprinting of PCB Data nearat GE Site June 520, 2023 compartments are well-represented by the data.
+Overall, this work justifies further pursuing the hypothesis of the nature and extent of groundwater impact.
+A large part of the uncertainty and data gap relates to which environmental compartments are well-represented by the data.
 While blank contamination and data censoring decisions as well as modeling decisions influence the results, the biggest benefit would come from contemporary groundwater data along the probable seepage zone.